-- 13.3 No Limit Level exceedance was recorded for all noise monitoring in the reporting month. - 13.4 No Action Level exceedance was recorded in the reporting month.
+- 13.3 No Limit Level exceedance was recorded for day-time construction noise monitoring in the reporting month. - 13.4 No Action Level exceedance was recorded in the reporting month.

 Site Audit

 13.5 5 ET joint weekly environmental site inspections were conducted in the reporting month.